 Do not stop at any control.
-Continue rallying on time until you reach the second control in each leg.
-From the second control in a leg, you may travel at any safe, legal speed to the next restart point.
+Continue rallying on time until you reach the next control in each leg until you get to the next restart point.
 Restart points are identified in the route instructions.
-If you are on time, you should have a couple of minutes to stop and relax at each restart point.
+You can take a couple of minutes to stop and relax at each restart point.
+Just don't block the restart point if some other competitor doesn't need as much time.
+The App will sort you out!